xomicloud/xomi/README.md

 - `removeAuthenticationCookie()`
 - `isAuthenticationCookiePresent()`
 - `getAccessTokenFromAuthenticationCookie()`
+- `getIdentityTokenFromAuthenticationCookie()`

 These functions supply basic authentication cookie functionality.
 Usage examples can again be found in the JavaScript secure application.

-* The `setAuthenticationCookie()` function takes `configuration`, `response` and `accessToken` arguments.
+* The `setAuthenticationCookie()` function takes `configuration`, `response`, `accessToken` and `identityToken` arguments.
 The response is expected to be an instance of Node's ServerResponse class.
 It also takes an optional `rememberMe` argument which, if set to true, sets the expiry of the cookie well into the future.

 ```
 const { oAuth, cookie } = require("@xomicloud/xomi");